AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Damage assessment and search and rescue, with particular emphasis on supporting staff safety and facilitating better decision-making.

-**Operational Examples:** Search and rescue and damage assessment work during the 2016 Ecuador earthquake.
+**Operational examples:** Search and rescue and damage assessment work during the 2016 Ecuador earthquake.
 Damage assessment work during response to Hurricane Matthew in Haiti in 2016.
 Search and rescue and assessment work during the 2017 Mexico City earthquake.
 Damage assessment work during the response to the 2018 Guatemalan volcanic eruption.

 **Summary:** The Mexican Red Cross has worked with drones since 2014, when it acquired its first Phantom 2.
 Since then, the Mexican Red Cross has used drones on multiple occasions during real-world disaster response incidents, including the 2016 Ecuador earthquake, during Hurricane Matthew in 2016 in Haiti, as part of the response to the 2017 Mexican earthquake, and during the response to the 2018 Guatemalan volcano.
 The Mexican Red Cross uses drones primarily for post-disaster damage assessment and for search and rescue purposes.